apache/arrow-site/README.md

 On a commit to the `main` branch, the rendered static site will be published to a branch named `gh-pages` (rather than `asf-site`).
-If it doesn't already exist, a `gh-pages` will be automatically created by the GitHub Actions workflow when it succeeds.
+If it doesn't already exist, a `gh-pages` branch will be automatically created by the GitHub Actions workflow when it succeeds.

 The **gh**-**p**ages branch is intended to be used with **G**it**H**ub **P**ages.
 Deploying changes on the `gh-pages` branch to GitHub Pages is a useful way to